TheEgoVerse/alphland/README.md

 If you are building on Alephium and want to showcase it in Alphland, you just need to submit a PR to this repository.

+### IMPORTANT: PLEASE

 Steps:

 1. Create your images: 320x320 logo, 1920x400 banner and 700x400 preview.
+Please name them `logo.webp` `banner.webp` and `preview.webp`.
 Use
    the <a href="https://www.figma.com/file/6S69MxzfC99Sn6VxhqVuYL/Alphland-Figma-Template?type=design&node-id=0-1&mode=design&t=9k544zGf8bbibA5E-0">
    Alphland Figma template</a> to help you.
-2. Please optimise your images using tinypng.com – JPGs are best for photos and PNGs for graphics.
-Or you can convert to WebP.
+2. Convert your images to webp.
+You can use a tool like [Cloudconvert](https://cloudconvert.com/webp-converter).
 3. Fork this repo and create a new folder with your project name under `/public/dapps/`
 4. Add your optimised images to the folder
 5. Copy [`dapp_data_example.json`](https://github.com/Cojodi/alphland/blob/develop/dapp_data_example.json), rename it